 Approximate Cost

 Theses are currently sent by the college to B & J Bookbinding in Corvallis, Oregon.
 Bound copies are lettered on the spine (author’s name, program name, and the year), and on the front cover (title and author).
-See the “Layout of Cover on Bound Copies” in Appendix C for an example.
+See the “Layout of Cover on Bound Copies” in Appendix A for an example.
 Costs for binding vary depending on how many copies of your thesis you want to have bound and how many lines of print the title requires on the cover.
 The total cost also includes the lettering on the spine of each book and a one-time shipping and handling fee.
 The actual cost for binding your project will be calculated when you fill out the Thesis Binding Order Form found at www.evergreen.edu/mes/thesisresources.htm.

 Preparing Your Printed Thesis for Binding